 Barcelona’s Columbus Monument (Catalan: Mirador de Colom) was erected in 1888 for the Universal Exposition.
 The 60m high iron column is topped by a bronze statue of the famous Italian explorer who is portrayed holding nautical charts and pointing out to sea.

 The base of the column is made of stone and decorated by a collection of statues and bas-reliefs representing the discovery of the New World.
-There are also numerous decorative figures including winged Phemes, Griffins and 8 impressive lions.
+There are also numerous decorative figures, including winged Phemes, Griffins and eight impressive lions.
 The latter are a popular backdrop for holiday photos and selfies.

 Christopher Columbus and the Discovery of the New World